-All employees should use the staff room entrance or copy room instead of the door into the main office to access copy/work room, staff room and adult bathrooms.
-Students and other community members must wait outside the door until the office staff determines their need and if they may enter the office.
+All employees should use the side entrance instead of the door into the main office to access mailboxes, staff room and adult bathrooms.

+Students and other community members must wait outside the office door until the office staff determines their need and if they may enter the office.